-Germany: former Nazi guard, 101, jailed for aiding murder
+Germany: Former Nazi guard, 101, jailed for aiding murder

 The five-year prison sentence was in line with the prosecution’s demand.

-The defendant’s lawyer had demanded an acquittal.
-Defense attorney Stefan Waterkamp said after the pronouncement of the sentence, that he would appeal the verdict, dpa reported.
+The defendant’s lawyer had sought an acquittal.
+Defense attorney Stefan Waterkamp said after the pronouncement of the sentence that he would appeal the verdict, dpa reported.

 “Even if the defendant will probably not serve the full prison sentence due to his advanced age, the verdict is to be welcomed,” said Josef Schuster, the head of the Central Council of Jews in Germany.